EnfoForge/Starter-Class-Library/README.md

 The primary objective of this class library is to bridge the gap between the CFIHOS standard and real-world implementation.
 By providing a ready-to-use, open-source framework, it simplifies the process of adopting CFIHOS and customizing it to meet the unique needs of individual organizations.

+## Starter Class Library White Paper

+Provides an overview of the CFIHOS-compliant starter class library’s purpose, design, and benefits.
+Details the architecture, customization options, and integration pathways with company specific workflows.
+Explains industry standards alignment and offers best practices for implementing and extending the class library in real-world environments.

 ## Key Features

 - Full alignment with CFIHOS 2.0 data structures and terminology